tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

-  spring binstubs are run in context of bundle - no need to use `bundle exec` or bundler binstubs. don't use bundler and spring binstubs at the same time since they are both stored in _bin_ directory by default and might overwrite each other.
+  spring binstubs are run in context of bundle - no need to use `bundle exec` or bundler binstubs. don't use bundler and spring binstubs at the same time since they are both stored in _bin/_ directory by default and might overwrite each other.

 ## okay, wtf to do with all this stuff about bundler and spring?